 Mitte and its near surroundings:

 It’s the center of the city, young and vibrant, with so many things to see and do!
 Walk in Weinbersweg, a cool street with coffee places and restaurants, plus chill Volkspark next to it.
 Grab a snack at Daluma, where they serve great smoothies and bowls, or eat a meal at Zur Rose, a great German restaurant.
 Walk along Torstraße and see the well-known Confiserie Orientale on Tucholskystraße.
-Get to the impressive Foundation New Synagogue and chill in Monbijou Park.
+You must visit Heckmann-Höfe, the lovely square that it’s in with many amazing and inexpensive restaurants (such as the perfecttt Night Kitchen).
+Don’t forget to stop by 11-13 Auguststtaße, the former Jewish Girls School that has been amazingly maintained and turned into a spot for fancy restaurants (such as Pauly Saal, and Mogg Fine Foods), an art gallery and a museum.
+Get to the impressive Foundation New Synagogue (with the close by Jewish Israeli Beth Cafe) and chill in Monbijou Park.
+Momos is my favorite restaurant around the area; for about 10 euros, you can have a vegetarian dumpling feast!

 The Hackescher Markt is a cool spot; if you don’t like crowded places or mainstream shopping, explore the little streets hidden around there, they hold lovely cinemas, bars and art galleries.